Skip to content

 Documentation

-We welcome everyone to contribute to the Passport project.
+We welcome everyone to contribute to Passport and the Scorer API!
+Please review our contributing guidelines before proceeding.

-You can join our Discord and specifically the passport-builders channel (just be sure to select the builder role when you join the discord) to get help and discuss the project with the rest of the community.
+You can join our Discord (just be sure to select the builder role when you join) to get help and discuss the project with the rest of the community.

 You can also familiarize yourself with our near term project roadmap in the passport project backlog